ast-fortiss-tum/MultiSim/README.md

 # MultiSim - Replication Package for the Paper "Simulator Ensembles for Trustworthy Autonomous Driving Testing"

-[ More Content will be added soon! ]
+📌 *More content will be added soon! :) 📌

 This repo provides the MultiSim test generation approach, a testing technique which combines an ensemble of simulators during search-based testing to identify simulator-agnostic failures.
 This repo provides the integration of a LKAS case study where a DNN model is tested in navigating a car on a road without obstacles.
 Integrated simulators are Donkey, Udacity and BeamNG.
 The framework builds upon [OpenSBT](https://github.com/opensbt/opensbt-core) 0.1.7.
 Some parts of the code are taken and adopted from the [Digital Siblings approach](https://github.com/testingautomated-usi/maxitwo).